shazahmad/computePlusPlus/lab3_build_app_kernel.md

 TARGET=hw_emu
 ``

 **NOTE**: *_Hardware Emulation may take a long time, makefile default setting will make sure it simulates only a single image but it is recommended in case of the random input image that image size be set smaller by keeping image height in the range of 30-100 pixels.
-Height and width of the image can be specified using "make_options.mk" file in host options_*
+Height and width of the image can be specified using the "make_options.mk" file in host options_*

 Launch emulation using the following command: